1220moritz/reverse-twitter-scraper/README.md

 By following these steps, you should be able to retrieve the necessary cookies from your Twitter account and use them in your Python code to scrape data.

 ## Methodes:

+### getTweetsPlainMultiple()
+      this is only if you want to scrape multiple twitter acccounts get all (unfiltered) tweets from every account in your handle list (unnecessary data and ads included)

+### getTweetsTextMultiple()
+      this is only if you want to scrape multiple twitter acccounts get text from all tweets from every account in your handle list

 ### getAllAccData()
       returns all (unfiltered) data for the account